UWCNuclear/UbuntuSetUp/README.md

 *Still on Windows 8?*

-*Update to Windows 10 for free:* https://geeksadvice.com/upgrade-to-windows-10-for-free/
+*-- Update to Windows 10 for free:* https://geeksadvice.com/upgrade-to-windows-10-for-free/ or ask Google

-*Install Ubuntu from scratch or in dual-boot*
+*-- Install Ubuntu from scratch or in dual-boot*

-*UWC computer lab (soon!)*
+*-- UWC computer lab (soon!)*

 #